-I am Senior Lecturer in American Studies and, as of Sept 2018, the SALC Director for Social Responsibility and Internationalisation.
-During 2015-16 I was Assistant Associate Dean for Internationalisation in the Faculty of Humantities, and in 2016-17 I was Distinguished Visiting Professor in Film and Culture at Central Washington University in Washington State, contributing to the Film Programme there including practical filmmaking and industry-led classes for aspiring graduates into the Hollywood industry.
+I am Professor of American Film and History and the SALC Director for Social Responsibility and Internationalisation.
+During 2015-16 I was Assistant Associate Dean for Internationalisation in the Faculty of Humantities, and in 2016-17 I was Distinguished Visiting Professor in Film and Culture at Central Washington University in Washington State.
+At CWU I worked in the Film School teaching practical filmmaking and industry-led classes for aspiring graduates into the Hollywood industry.
 The position emerged from work on, and the profile of, the film, Projections of America (2015), for which I was script editor, senior historical advisor and contributor.
 Projections was broadcast on ARTE in Europe and PBS America in the UK and is now available on DVD and streaming through Amazon in the United States.

-Projections is an ongoing project examining propaganda films from World War II.
+Projections has been an ongoing project examining propaganda films from World War II.
 The film took its cue from my discovery of and research into previously unseen films, revealed in my book, In Capra's Shadow: The Life and Career of Screenwriter Robert Riskin (University Press of Kentucky, 2006).
 In 2021 a newly revised paperback, Robert Riskin: The Life and Times of a Hollywood Screenwriter will be published by Kentucky updating the In Capra's Shadow book.
-I am also currently working on a major monograph provisionally titled, A Better Tomorrow: Transatlantic World War II to the end of the Cold War examining the in-depth relationship between American and British film and policy makers over more than half-a-century.
-A recent article emerging from the research ("Pride and Joy:Propaganda Wars, ‘Projections of America’ and the Dismantling of the Office of War Information") having just been accepted by the Historical Journal of Film, Radio and Television.
+I am also currently working on a major monograph provisionally titled, A Better Tomorrow: Transatlantic Propaganda from World War II to the end of the Cold War examining the in-depth relationship between American and British film and policy makers over more than half-a-century.
+A recent article emerging from the research ("Pride and Joy:Propaganda Wars, ‘Projections of America’ and the Dismantling of the Office of War Information") was published by the Historical Journal of Film, Radio and Television in 2019.

 I sit on the editorial board for the War, Culture and Society series with Bloomsbury Press.
 I served on the Peer Review Panel of the Arts and Humanities Research Council between 2008-12.
 I was the Conference Coordinator for the annual meeting of the British Association for American Studies (BAAS) at Manchester in 2012 and sat on the Executive Committee of the association between 2003 and 2009.
 I was chair of the Awards Committee for five years in that period.
 I have been External Examiner and External Validator of degrees at the universities of Glasgow, Swansea, Northumbria and Liverpool Hope, among others.

 I would be delighted to work with graduate students interested in any aspects of film culture and history, especially those with interests in political movies, screenwriting and/or aspects of authorship theory.
-In addition, students wishing to conduct research,into the political, social or cultural formation of California.,or,investigate,sports, particularly football history, would be welcomed.
-I currently supervise MPhil and Ph.D. level students working on Censorship in the Post-Studio era and Jewish-American Literature and Film in the mid-20th Century.
+In addition, students wishing to conduct research,into the political, social or cultural history of California,orinvestigate,sports, particularly football history, would be welcomed.

 At the undergraduate level, I teach various courses on American Political Culture, the History of California and Film and Politics in America as well as Introductions to Early and Classical Cinema.

-At the postgraduate level, I teach on the American Cultural Studies and Screen Studies core courses as well as contributing my own specialist course, Authorship and the Studio System in Hollywood.
+At the postgraduate level, I have taught courses on American Cultural Studies and Screen Studies core courses as well as contributing my own specialist course, Authorship and the Studio System in Hollywood.

 I was an elected member to the Executive Committee of the British Association for American Studies 2003-09 and chair of the Association's Awards Committee 2005-09.
-I am currently a member of BAAS, of the American Politics Group and of the Historians of Twentieth Century America Association
+I am a member of BAAS, of the American Politics Group and of the Historians of Twentieth Century America Association

 Book Awards and Distinctions